techsoft3d/KinematicsToolkit/README.md

 **Limitations:**
 * **This library is not an officially supported part of HOOPS Communicator and provided as-is.**
 * This engine is not meant as a mathematically precise solver for arbitrary complex mechanical systems.
-Its main purpose is to provide the ability to efficently animate a CAD model for which its movement properties are known.
+Its main purpose is to provide the ability to efficently and easily animate a CAD model for which its movement properties are known.
 * There is no physics engine and no object-to-object collission taken into account by the Kinematics Solver.
 * The Inverse kinematics capabilites and various other functionality is currently in an experimental state.